You are here: Home > Support > Knowledge Base > One-Line Diagrams: Labels

 Inserting, Changing, and Removing Labels

-Use the dm_elec-old-labels Insert and Modify Labels command to insert, change, and remove labels on the one-line diagram.
+Use the Insert and Modify Labels command to insert, change, and remove labels on the one-line diagram.
 Select the piece of equipment or feeder for which you want to modify the labels.
 The specific labels available will depend upon what you select.

 To insert a label, check the box on the left side of the dialog.
 Use the Prefix and Suffix fields to add text before or after the value defined in your model.
 The Value field will show you the text that will be inserted on the drawing.
 Use the Alignment field to change the justification of the text.
 Use the Scale field to change the size.